jdhollis/fenna/README.md

 `fenna` assumes profile names will follow this convention: `[root profile]-[env]`.

-For example, here is a sample AWS configuration with `ops` as the `root` profile—
+For example, here is a sample AWS configuration with `ops` as the `root` profile:

 #### `~/.aws/credentials`